juanjo255/Internship_U0/notes/Internship/Seek-and-find experiment.md

 ## Prediction

-+ This section describes my prediction for this experiment.
++ This section describes my expected result for this experiment.
 This is the base that support the prosperity of my proposal.
 Are my results different from the ones of the alternate experiment?
 What kind of result do I expect?

 >  **Marked difference between perforate and solid barrier:** Given the decrease of the ease to grasp a pattern, I would expect a worst performance in the solid barrier compared with the perforate barrier, since would be harder to synchronize their movements to discover the available port.
+>  **less performace in all assays compared with the alternate experiment:** since mice won't know what port is available